rapid7/metasploit-framework/GSoC-2017-Mentor-Organization-Application.md

 **How will you help your students stay on schedule to complete their projects?**

 First, we will ask students to use GitHub's Projects to track progress in real time as they are working.
 Mentors will help students divide projects into manageable chunks with measurable milestones.
-This will help students learn how to manage and delegate tasks on large scale projects.
+This will help students learn how to manage and break up tasks on large scale projects.
 Additionally, students and mentors will need to collaborate on a weekly status report that describes their progress and send it to the mailing list.

 **How will you get your students involved in your community during GSoC?**